sammuelyee/docs/cartodb-editor.md

 Determines whether points stay on your map throughout the animation or fade away.

 - **Time Column**
 Select the date column that you would like to display.
-The column must contain either date-type or numerical data (so long as it reflects the passage of time) to be used in the Torque visualization.
+The column must contain either date-type or numerical data (so long as it reflects the passage of time) to be used in the Torque map.
 Refer to the [Supported Data Types](http://docs.cartodb.com/cartodb-editor.html#supported-data-types) documentation on how to change the data type for columns.
 Refer to the [PostgreSQL documentation](http://www.postgresql.org/docs/9.2/static/datatype-datetime.html) for more information on the date and time data types supported by CartoDB.

 - **Marker Type**
 Select whether you'd like to display points as rectangles or ellipses.